hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Social Features/Setting Up Chat Messages.md

   2. Declare a variable which is set to the value of the string attribute
   3. Declare a variable which is set to the display name of the sender (Current player)
   4. Declare a JSON with the first keypair value being the message variable and the second being the display name variable
-  5. Using *Spark.sendMessageById(json, PlayerIDs)*, send the message to the list of players.
+  5. Create and send the script message to the list of players.